Skip to main content

 HAVING Clause

-The HAVING clause lets you filter groups after applying aggregation.
+The HAVING clause lets you filter groups after aggregation has been applied.

-It works like WHERE, but is used specifically with results that come from GROUP BY.
+It works like WHERE, but specifically filters the results of grouped data.

 Basic Syntax

-The HAVING clause is used after the GROUP BY clause in a SELECT statement.
+The HAVING clause comes after GROUP BY in a SELECT statement.

 HAVING Syntax